The Corporate Governance Review: Belgium

 - pension benefits: the amounts paid or the value of services provided during the financial year, per pension scheme, with an explanation of the applicable pension schemes; and

-The Belgian corporate governance rules do not specifically cover corporate responsibility, with the exception of Article 7:86 BCCA, which provides that at least one-third (rounded to the nearest whole number) of the board members of companies whose securities are listed on a regulated market should be of a different gender.
-The 2020 Code moreover mentions that the composition of the board should be determined so as to gather sufficient expertise in the company's areas of activity as well as sufficient diversity of skills, background, age and gender.
+The Belgian corporate governance rules do not specifically cover corporate responsibility, with the exception of Article 7:86 of the CCA, which provides that at least one-third (rounded to the nearest whole number) of the board members of companies whose securities are listed on a regulated market should be of a different gender from the rest.
+Moreover, the 2020 Code mentions that the composition of the board should ensure sufficient expertise in the company's areas of activity as well as sufficient diversity of skills, background, age and gender.

-The 2020 Code is characterised by a stronger emphasis on sustainable value creation.
-This involves an explicit focus on the long term, on responsible behaviour at all levels of the company and on the permanent consideration of the legitimate interests of stakeholders.
+The 2020 Code is characterised by a stronger emphasis on the creation of sustainable value.
+This entails an explicit focus on the long term, on responsible behaviour at all levels of the company and the permanent consideration of the legitimate interests of stakeholders.
 More explicit expectations are also formulated in terms of diversity, talent development and succession planning, and in relation to the company's annual reporting on non-financial matters.

-Unlike financial institutions, which have specific rules on compliance policies and risk management, there are currently only a limited number of rules on compliance and risk management for listed companies.
-The main provision in the 2020 Code is that an independent internal audit function should be established, with resources and skills adapted to the company's nature, size and complexity, and that if the company does not have such a position, the need for one should be reviewed at least annually.
-The effectiveness of the internal control and risk management systems set up by executive management should be monitored by the audit committee at least once a year, with a view to ensuring that the main risks (including those relating to fraud and compliance with existing legislation and regulations) are properly identified, managed and disclosed in accordance with the procedures approved by the board.
+Unlike financial institutions, which are subject to specific rules on compliance and risk management, there are currently only a limited number of rules on compliance and risk management applicable to listed companies.
+The main provision of the 2020 Code is that an independent internal audit function should be established, with resources and skills adapted to the company's nature, size and complexity, and that if the company does not have such a position, the need for one should be reviewed at least once a year.
+The effectiveness of the internal control and risk management systems set up by executive management should be monitored by the audit committee at least once a year, with a view to ensuring that the main risks (including those relating to fraud, and compliance with existing legislation and regulations) are properly identified, managed and disclosed in accordance with the procedures approved by the board.

 i Shareholder rights and powers

 The basic rule is that each share of the same value carries one vote.
-If the shares do not have the same value or if there is no value mentioned, the shares carry voting rights in proportion to the capital they represent, with the share with the lowest value carrying one vote.
-Fractions of votes are not taken into account.23
+If shares do not have the same value or if there is no value mentioned, they carry voting rights in proportion to the capital they represent, with the share with the lowest value carrying one vote.
+Fractions of votes are not taken into account.27

-The BCCA introduces a new multiple voting rights regime.
-For listed companies, this regime is restricted and only offers the possibility for the issuance loyalty shares with double voting rights (i.e., maximum 2 votes per share).
-The BCCA utilises an 'opt-in' system for companies wishing to avail themselves of the loyalty share regime.
-One vote per share remains the default system.
+The CCA introduced new rules on multiple voting rights.
+For listed companies, this possibility is limited and only loyalty shares may be issued with double voting rights (a maximum of two votes per share).
+The CCA provides for an opt-in for companies that wish to issue loyalty shares.
+It should be noted, however, that one vote per share remains the default rule.

-The regime applies only to shares that have been registered in the name of the same shareholder for a continuous period of at least two years.
-The two-year period starts on the day on which the registered shares are registered, even if that registration took place before the statutory provision introducing the double voting right was adopted and before the company was listed.
-Every share that is converted into a dematerialised share or whose ownership is transferred loses double voting rights.
+The rules apply only to shares that have been registered in the name of the same shareholder for an uninterrupted period of at least two years.
+This two-year period runs from the day on which the shares are registered, even if registration took place before the provision introducing double voting rights was adopted and before the company was listed.
+Shares converted into dematerialised form or to which title is transferred lose their double voting rights.

-However, the transfer of shares as a result of succession, liquidation of matrimonial property regime or transfer, for pecuniary interest or free of charge, to the benefit of a beneficiary does not result in the loss of the double voting right and does not interrupt the required two-year period.
-The same applies in the event of transfer of shares between companies that have been controlled by the same shareholder ('intragroup transfers'), or in the case of joint control, by the same shareholders, natural or legal persons, or between one of these companies and these controlling shareholders.
-Controlling shareholders often have the right to appoint a majority of the company's directors, so that they de facto influence the management of the company.
+However, share transfers resulting from a succession, liquidation of matrimonial assets, or transfer for valuable consideration or free of charge to a beneficiary do not result in the loss of double voting rights and do not interrupt the required two-year holding period.
+The same applies in the event of a transfer of shares between companies controlled by the same shareholder (intragroup transfers), or jointly controlled by the same group of shareholders, natural or legal persons, or between a company and its controlling shareholder or shareholders.
+Controlling shareholders often have the right to appoint a majority of the company's directors, meaning that they exercise de facto influence on the company's management.

 Any powers not granted by law or the company's articles of association to the general meeting of shareholders are reserved to the board of directors.
-A number of decisions are reserved by law to the general meeting and cannot be delegated24 to the board of directors, such as approval of the annual accounts and discharge of the directors and statutory auditor, the final appointment of directors and the statutory auditor, the initiation of claims by the company against the directors, dissolution of the company, or a merger or a division.
+A number of decisions are reserved by law to the general meeting and cannot be delegated28 to the board of directors, such as approval of the financial statements and discharge of the directors and statutory auditor, the final appointment of directors and the statutory auditor, the initiation of claims by the company against its directors, winding-up of the company, or a merger or division.
 In 2010, a number of decisions relating to the remuneration of executive managers and directors were also made subject to the approval of the general meeting.

 In general, a validly adopted decision of the general meeting of shareholders is, by law, binding on dissenting shareholders or shareholders who did not attend the meeting.
-Any party that can prove standing, including a shareholder, may, however, seek to invalidate a decision of the general meeting on account of:
+Any party that can prove standing, however, including a shareholder, may seek to invalidate a decision of the general meeting because of:

 - a formal irregularity, provided this irregularity could have influenced the decision;